KeesCBakker/Strongly-Typed-Events-for-TypeScript/packages/ste-signals/README.md

 # Strongly Typed Events - Signals
-Signals are the most barebone of all events.
+Signals are the most barebone of all <a href="https://www.npmjs.com/package/strongly-typed-events">events</a>.
 They don't contain any data.
 They just invoke the registered handler.

 [![Build Status](https://travis-ci.org/KeesCBakker/Strongly-Typed-Events-for-TypeScript.svg?branch=master)](https://travis-ci.org/KeesCBakker/Strongly-Typed-Events-for-TypeScript)